defold/tutorial-movement/README.md

     elseif...
 ```

-[Run the game](defold://build) again and press the <kbd>up</kbd> arrow key and see how the spaceship moves up at each press.
-The code is very simple, but let's look at it line by line to get a proper idea of what's going on here:
+[Run the game](defold://build) again and press the <kbd>up</kbd> arrow key and see how the spaceship moves up.
+The code is very simple, but let's look at it line by line to get a proper idea of what's going on:

 ```lua
 if action_id == hash("up") then
 ```

-The input bindings that are set up in the project (in the file "/input/game.input_binding") binds the <kbd>up</kbd> arrow key to an action name "up".
-The game runs at 60 frames per second and each frame you push <kbd>up</kbd>, an "up" action name is sent to the `on_input()` function.
-Holding the button down will thus make the code that follows the `if` statement execute 60 times each second.
+The input bindings that are set up in the project (in the file ["/input/game.input_binding"](defold://open?path=/input/game.input_binding)) binds each of the arrow keys to action named "up", "down", "left" and "right".
+The game runs at 60 frames per second and each frame you push <kbd>up</kbd>, the [hashed](https://en.wikipedia.org/wiki/Hash_function) "up" action name is sent to the `on_input()` function.
+Holding the button down will thus make the code between the `if` statement and the first `elseif` execute 60 times each second.

 ```lua
 local p = go.get_position()
 ```

-Since the function `go.get_position()` is called without any specific argument, it returns the position of the current game object.
-In this case that is the spaceship.
-The position is assigned to a local variable `p` so it is possible to manipulate it.
-The position object is a `vector3`, a vector that holds three values.
-If you have no idea what a vector is, don't worry, we will get there soon.
+The function `go.get_position()` gets the position of a game object.
+Since the function is called without any arguments, the position of the *current* game object is returned.
+This code belongs to the spaceship game object so the position of the spaceship is returned.

+The position is assigned to a local variable called `p` so it is possible to manipulate it.
+The position object is a `vector3`, which is a *vector* that holds three values.

 ```lua
 p.y = p.y + 1
 ```

 The `vector3` object in `p` describes a point in 3D space, consisting of an X coordinate, an Y coordinate and a Z coordinate.
-Since pressing the <kbd>up</kbd> button should move the ship up along the Y axis, the `y` component of the position is increased by 1.
-Try changing the value that is added to the `y` component and run the game again.
+Since pressing the <kbd>up</kbd> button should move the ship in the positive direction of the Y axis, the `y` component of the position is increased by 1.

 ```lua
 go.set_position(p)